 Recognized Centers of Excellence

-As designated Centers of Excellence for both Parkinson’s disease and Huntington's disease, Duke Health provides the highest level of testing, diagnosis, and management services for people with these and other movement disorders.
-This is one reason why Duke University Hospital’s neurology and neurosurgery program is ranked among the best in the U.S.
+As designated Centers of Excellence for Parkinson’s disease, Huntington's disease, and dystonia, Duke Health provides the highest level of testing, diagnosis, and management services for people with these and other movement disorders.

 Our comprehensive movement disorders program includes specially trained neurologists, neurosurgeons, social workers, nurses, pharmacists, and physical, occupational, and speech therapists.
 We work together as a team to care for people with movement disorders and to support their families.